akiroqw/economic_discord_bot/README.md

 ```
 $ pip install -r requirements.txt
 ```
-* Create a file .env in the src folder where the token, client id will be located
+* Create a new file .env in the src folder where the token, client id will be located
 ```py
 TOKEN = "" Bot Token
 NAME = "" Bot Name